ewcross/42libasm/README.md

 char      *ft_strdup(const char *str);
 ```

-Also included is a main (written in blah) which can be used to test the functions.
+Makefile also contains a 'test' rule which compiles and links ```tester_main.c``` which can be used to test the functions above.

 ## Resources